 Water Quality is the single most import issue for lake users, property owners, and Morgan residents.
 Without excellent water quality, the benefits of Seymour Lake are greatly diminished.
 Property values, swimming, boating, fishing, and beautiful views are all impacted by water quality.
 That is why it is so important.

 We are blessed at Seymour because of several factors: It is a large, deep and cold water lake.
-It is one of the five highest water quality lakes in Vermont, and as a result is characterized as oligotrophic, meaning measurements of phosphorus, chlorophyll–a, and clarity are excellent.
+Seymour lake has the HIGHEST water quality in Vermont per the EPA’s award given to the Seymour Lake community in 2020 (click here to see more information on the Water Quality page).
+It is one of the seven high water quality lakes in Vermont, and as a result is characterized as oligotrophic, meaning measurements of phosphorus, chlorophyll–a, and clarity are excellent.
 Also Seymour has almost no known invasive species, in particular, no Eurasian watermilfoil.

 Understanding Lake Evolution: In their original condition, lakes have no shore land development and hence have their highest water quality.
 Seymour was this way in 1799.
 As people recognize the beauty of lakes, they naturally want to build homes on the lakeshore.
 This started in earnest on Seymour in 1920 and since that time 366 homes have been built on the lake or have right-of-way rights and each has an impact upon water quality.
 Development did not affect water quality until the impact of this building development became a greater portion of the lakeshore, but is now the most serious threat to the lake’s water quality.
 This was shown by a change in the data starting around 1990.
 When people develop property on the lake, major changes occur to the native state, including increased impervious surfaces such as houses and their roofs, roads and driveways, and lawns.
 The loss of native trees, shrubs, groundcover and duff further disturb the natural balance of life on the lakeshore.
 About 50 percent of the shore of Seymour has been cleared of native vegetation and many lawns extend down to the water.
 State scientists explain that the lack of natural buffer means that most of the runoff which includes sediment and phosphorus, runs quicker and more directly into the lake.
 Both the increased amount of phosphorus and the loss of habitat at the water’s edge are the primary sources of lowered water quality and clarity: to quote Pogo, “we have met the enemy and he is us.”
 The only known solution is to restore natural shore land as much as possible.
 Studies have shown that this can be accomplished while lakeshore property owners still maintain enjoyable use of their lake shore.